Jayllyz/TaskToDo/README.md

 make
 ./todolist

-#E dit in build/settings/config.txt to change the settings
+# Edit in build/settings/config.txt to change the settings
 # Make sure to set init db to 0 the first time you run the program to insert
 # the values in the database
 ```